 For some patients with post-traumatic stress disorder (PTSD), ketamine has been reported to alleviate symptoms within just a few hours, as opposed to the weeks or months psychotherapy and some medications require.
-While each patient’s situation and conditions are different, approximately 75% of patients using ketamine therapy to treat chronic PTSD experience relief from symptoms.
+While each patient’s situation and conditions are different, approximately 75% of patients using ketamine therapy for PTSD experience relief from symptoms.
 This is exciting news for sufferers of this crippling condition.

 Post-traumatic stress disorder is a mental health condition that can occur after someone experiences or witnesses a traumatic event.
 Symptoms may include flashbacks, nightmares, anxiety, and depression.
 PTSD can lead to social isolation, alcoholism, addiction, and suicidal ideation.

 The primary cause of this condition is some type of traumatic event, such as childhood abuse or sexual or domestic violence, that alters the brain, thereby causing psychological and neurological changes.
 Researchers are still trying to determine why some people develop post-traumatic stress disorder after a trauma or stressful experience while others do not.

 Symptoms of PTSD involve a range of symptoms with one of the most common being disruptive flashbacks.
 Flashbacks can involve hallucinations of a particular event from the past.
 It is also common to daydream about the trauma.
 You may also have experience night terrors or have nightmares.

 Avoidance is yet another symptom.
 PTSD sufferers go so far as to avoid locations or people that act as a trigger for PTSD symptoms.
 Avoidance also includes refusing to talk to others about the traumatic experience that you went through, which can severely limit your ability to heal.